Penn State University (Liberal Arts)

 Columbia University (Master's)

-A child who learns to read and write well learns to think and speak more effectively.
-An adult who improves these skills enjoys increased opportunity in many areas of life.
+A student who learns to read and write well learns to think and speak more effectively.
+An adult who continued to improve these skills enjoys increased opportunity in many areas of life.
 It is a joy to see such advancements occur at any age!

 I am a published author, writer, professional editor, ghost writer, and tutor -- as well as a mother of two -- who will help an individual achieve his or her own goals.
-One of my own goals is to help each of my clients find his or her own voice.
-I am patient with students' needs and respectful of their privacy.
+Striving to help each of my clients find his or her unique voice, I am patient with their needs and respectful of their privacy.

-"I thought you’d like to know that Charlie came out of SAT’s on Saturday saying he felt particularly good about his essay!
+"I thought you’d like to know that (our son) came out of SAT’s on Saturday saying he felt particularly good about his essay!
 He was talkative about it so I know he felt good.
 Thank you again for your expert help."

 "You have really helped the boys to refine their thinking about writing and editing and have significantly improved their skills.
 I am so glad that you accepted the challenge of working with teenage boys who certainly didn’t have ‘writing well’ as a goal at the top of their priority list!
 Thank you!"